AutumnRivers/StuxnetHN/docs/StuxnetConfig.md

 As of version 2.0.0 of Stuxnet, everything you'd want to modify in Stuxnet is now located in a global configuration file, placed at your extension's root folder.

 To get started, place a file titled `stuxnet_config.json` in your extension's root directory.
 There should also be a template JSON file with the latest release of Stuxnet.
+[You can also find an example file here](./examples/stuxnet_config.json).

 ```json
 {